paigeadelethompson/paigeadelethompson/content/posts/icmp_pt2.md

 {{< / highlight >}}

 #### IPv4 egress TCP ports
-Ports `21`, `23`, `25`, `53`, and `80` can be omitted if the point is to ensure that no egress traffic will ever be destined unencrypted protocols.
+Ports `21`, `23`, `25`, `53`, and `80` can be omitted if the point is to ensure that no egress traffic will ever be destined for unencrypted protocols.
 With this particular ruleset they are limited to the following destinations:
 - `169.254.0.0/16`
 - `10.0.0.0/8`
 - `172.16.0.0/12`